chaosparrot/talon_hud/content/README.md

 - Identifier: This is a value that uniquely identifies your icon.
 You can use this to later remove the icon using hud_remove_status_icon
 - Image: This is a path to an image.
 By default, the path 'talon_hud/themes/CURRENT_USER_THEME/IMAGE.png' is assumed if no .png is added.
 Currently, there is no support of adding images outside of the themes yet.

-TODO - ADD SUPPORT FOR IMAGES OUTSIDE OF TALON_HUD DIRECTORY TODO - ADD ICONS THAT ARE FUNCTIONAL LIKE THE MODE ICON
+TODO - ADD ICONS THAT ARE FUNCTIONAL LIKE THE MODE ICON

 # Publishing to a text panel